genesiscommunitysuccess/custom-elements-lsp/CONTRIBUTING.md

 ##### Example Library

-The directory `/example-lib` contains a small example library which publishes a FAST web component and associated custom elements manifest.
+The directory `packages/showcase/example-lib` contains a small example library which publishes a FAST web component and associated custom elements manifest.
 It is added as a dependency of the example app already, and then you need to build the output using `npm run build` for use in the example app.
 If you have run `npm run bootstrap` from the project root then it will have build

 #### Developing with another External Project

 While working on the LSP plugin you can test it out in any Typescript application you'd like, in addition to testing via the included `/example` application.

 1. You need to install the plugin as a dev dependency to your application.
 You can do this either in a similar way to the `npm link` instructions in the previous section, or use the `file:` syntax for a local installation.
-For an example of the latter method look at the `example/package.json` file.
-2. You need to set up your application as explained in [this section](./README.md#plugin-setup-and-usage).
+2. You need to set up your application as explained in [this section](./packages/core/custom-elements-lsp/README.md#plugin-setup-and-usage).
 Again, you'll need to do any IDE specific setup such as configuring the `settings.json` of VSCode as explained there.
 3. Run the `npm run bootstrap` and `npm run build:watch` commands in the LSP directory as explained previously.

 ### Testing

 Testing is currently only setup for unit tests, but we plan to add some e2e tests in the future too.

+> Testing for packages such as `@genesiscommunitysuccess/analyzer-import-alias-plugin` have their own contained tests.

 ```json
 {